Skip to Main Content

 • To see your citations counts and h-index, select Analyze Author Output on your profile page.

-• The video below will take you through how to access and adjust all of your author metrics.
+• The resources below will take you through how to access, analyze, and track author metrics.

 Citation Overview